 Depending on the local authority, HMO licences will be valid for 1 to 5 years, and the cost can range from anywhere between £550 to £2,000.

 What Is A Large HMO?

-A large HMO is a property that accommodates 5 or more tenants who form more than 1 household, and who also share a bathroom, toilet and/or kitchen facilities.
+Irrespective of the number of storeys, a large HMO is a property that accommodates 5 or more unrelated persons from separate households who also share a bathroom, toilet and/or kitchen facilities.
 HMO’s with 7 or more tenants are considered commercial properties for finance and mortgage purposes.

 How Many Bathrooms Does An HMO Need?